ReturnHelper/return-request-api-docs/source/index.rst

      - Remove ``x-api-key`` from request header, this value is no longer required for API access
    * - 2024-03
      - Update :ref:`index-idempotency` section
+   * - 2024-07
+     - Add :ref:`notification-warehouseMarkShipmentArrivedv2` and :ref:`notification-inventoryCreated`
+     - This is an new version of :ref:`notification-MarkReceived` that split into two distinct notifications: mark receive and inventory created.
+     - Annocing the removal of returnInventoryList from :ref:`notification-MarkReceived`, please check the link for more details.

 .. _index-Authenication: